learninglab-studio/ll-event-lab-24/README.md

 But we're just one little lab in the LL, and the LL is just one little place helping out teaching.

-So it doesn't hurt to have this one little lab in the little LL focus on this.
-On how big events can feel.
+So it doesn't hurt to have this one place focus for one little year on just how big events can feel.

-So.
+TLDR:
 ...in this little lab
 ...in the this little LL
 ...we are going to think as big as we can about what learning experiences (and lived experiences) can be.